-The court granted the order against Blue Destiny Property Investment.
+The court granted the order against Blue Destiny Property Investment, who were not represented in court.

-In terms of the interim court orders granted, the companies and businesspeople were interdicted from "disposing of, selling, alienating or encumbering" the properties and/ or "developing or erecting any structure that might accede to the land or making any improvements on the land", pending the outcome of the department's attempts to rectify the title deeds.
+In terms of the interim court orders granted, the companies and businesspeople were interdicted from "disposing of, selling, alienating or encumbering" the properties and/or "developing or erecting any structure that might accede to the land or making any improvements on the land", pending the outcome of the department's attempts to rectify the title deeds.

-In an affidavit before the court, Public Works official Miriam Linda said a police investigation was under way, and that the scam could be the work of a syndicate.
+In an affidavit before the court.
+Public Works official Mirriam Linda said a police investigation was under way and that the scam could be the work of a syndicate.

-She did not disclose details of the investigation, but said it could suggest "criminal conduct on the part of inter alia persons who may or may not be conveyancers involved in aspects of the transfers of the properties".
+She did not disclose the details of the investigation but said it could suggest "criminal conduct on the part of, inter alia, persons who may or may not be conveyancers involved in aspects of the transfers of the properties".

-Ten provincial state properties in Ashley, Pinetown and La Lucia were transferred, in November 2015 and this March, but the department only became aware of this in May.
+Ten provincial state properties in Ashley, Pinetown and La Lucia were transferred in November 2015 and March this year, but the department became aware of this only in